ITB Berlin and tourism translation

 Staying in Berlin a while?
 There’s so much to see.

 If you’re staying in Mitte, the city centre, there are lots of historical sites that are worth a visit.
 We recommend booking to go in the Reichstag parliament building and climbing the spiral stairs to the dome.
 Admission is free if you book in advance online.
 Also nearby is the iconic Brandenburg Gate, which was built in the 18th century, and stands tall as a symbol of reunification in the city.
-Other sites worth visiting in the centre include the Memorial to Murdered Jews, Alexanderplatz where you’ll find the TV tower and Potzdamer Platz.
+Other sites worth visiting in the centre include the Memorial to Murdered Jews, TV tower and Potzdamer Platz.
 Don’t forget to do a spot of shopping on Friedrichstrasse, one of the city’s largest and well-known shopping streets.